wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 .../rct_extraction/angola_p02_raycloud_-2_1_treesplit/angola_p02_raycloud_-2_1_trees_12_info.txt

 Additionally, a reference file containing  quality assessments is required (see matched_stems_picked.csv).
-This is a list of tree ids that have been manually checked to determine quality.
-If using your own list ensure you record the height at which the crown starts for later calcualtions.
+This is a list of tree ids that have been manually checked, ensuring no errors inherent in the models.
+Simply write 'good' in the suitabiltiy coloumn to select trees.
+Addtionally the  height at which the crown starts should be recorded for later calculations.

 ## Step 2. create_parameters
 This next script transforms raw segment-level tree data (Step 1 Output) into tree-level input parameter sets suitable for the mimics model.